 I think I just took the basic step of I’ll stay clean today.
 I’m not going to worry about yesterday or tomorrow.
 I’m just going to do it today, and I feel good today!
 The worst feeling in the world is that withdrawal feeling.
-Knowing that I don’t have that anymore, it just makes me feel good.
+Knowing that I don’t have that anymore just makes me feel good.
 I don’t have to worry about that anymore.
-I’m free, I’m not a prisoner of these drugs.
-I used to have to worry about how I was going to get the drugs for the next day.
+I’m free.
+I’m not a prisoner of these drugs.
+I used to have to worry about how I would get the drugs for the next day.
 That’s what consumed me.
-I can’t believe I had as great a professional wrestling career as I did because all I was thinking about was, “How am I going to get the drugs for tomorrow?”
+I can’t believe I had as great a professional wrestling career as I did because all I was thinking about was, "How am I going to get the drugs for tomorrow?"
 And that’s what we all do.
 Us addicts, we all do this.
 We worry about how we’re going to get high again, so we don’t have to hit that withdrawal effect.
 It’s not even about getting high anymore once you’ve done it for a while.
-It’s about, “How do I refrain from getting withdrawal?”
+It’s about, "How do I refrain from getting withdrawal?"
 It’s the toughest thing in the world.

 I just talked to a lady today; this is crazy, I just spoke with her, and she met me at church.
 She said to me, "Two of my kids are struggling.
 They’re on opioids.
 They’re now taking Methadone," which is horrible.

 She said, "I don’t know how to get these kids off of them."

 She replied, "Well, I got them an apartment, and they live in it."

 I was like, "WHY WOULD YOU DO THAT?
 Why would you want to get them an apartment?
 You’re enabling them!"